eeshvardasikcm/fearless_simd_P_2-1/P_2-1_docs/eeshvar_das_fearless_simd_axioms.md

 [Eeshvar Das Fearless SIMD Axioms]
 ## Introduction
 not defined yet.
+It's probably best if these axioms will favor reducing toil in the primary portions of the axioms construction and discovery process.
+Because of the fact that this fork is based from the active fearless SIMD rust repository, and I forked deriving from #4 issue (proposal), these axioms should initially be in line with #4 proposal;
+rust fearless SIMD
+intention being part of the primary portions of these axioms.
 ## Eeshvar Das Fearless SIMD Axiom 1 Notes
 not defined yet.
-It's probably best if this axiom will favor reducing toil in the primary portions of axiom construction and discovery.
-Because of the fact that this fork is based from the active fearless SIMD rust repository, and I forked deriving from #4 issue (proposal), this axiom should also have the initial mathematics functionality proposed in #4 proposal;
-intention also being part of the primary portions of this axiom.
 ## Eeshvar Das Fearless SIMD Axiom 1.5 Notes
 second vector formation (consideration for virtual vs. bare metal)
 ## Eeshvar Das Fearless SIMD Axiom 2 Notes